Loyola F.C.: Kit evolution

-Support
+Support and rivalries

 Early years

 Loyola being a national team player-laden club, was known for having a fanbase mainly composed of fangirls who were avid supporters of the Philippine Azkals.
 During the 2011–2012 season, the SparkSquad, also known as the Sparklers, was the official supporters group of Loyola.
 Years later, a new supporter group was formed and named as Sparks Army Wolves.

 Ultras

 The club's first ultras group was established during the inaugural season of the Philippines Football League by Ultras Filipinas members, who were ardent Loyola supporters.
 The group was originally named as Ultras Loyola but was later changed to Frente Naranja (Spanish for Orange Front) with orange serving as the club's primary color after being taken over by Meralco and the MVP Sports Foundation.
 In 2018, after the cessation of the club's first team, Frente Naranja changed their name to Frente 17.
 The group continued supporting the youth teams of the club in their matches in Youth Football League and their de facto senior team in the 7's Football League second division.